ipo-exe/zenith/principles.md

 **Implications**
 _Design life before workload._
-- Structure the calendar to include rest, joy, and intentional gaps;
+- Structure the calendar to include rest, joy, and intentional breaks at all time scales: day, week, season and year;
-- Respect work boundaries to protect space for non-work living;
+- Respect work boundaries to protect space for living;
 - Use disciplined planning to avoid chaos and distraction;
 - Optimize tasks to reduce fatigue and increase mental clarity;
 - Build routines that make space for recovery and focus;

 **Moderation Clause**
 _CALM is not passivity — it is control._
-- Work deeply and stay undistracted during focused hours;
+- Work deeply and stay undistracted during working hours;
 - Accept periods of intense effort when critical;
-- Balance marathons with planned recovery;
+- Balance working marathons with planned recovery;
 - Sprint strategically when launch or delivery demands it;
 - Use rhythm, not avoidance, to guide allocation;